Prayush09/MusicRecognition/README.md

 ## 3rd Oct 2025 4:00 P.M

-- Completed the wav file writing function and also the extraction of wav info from filepath function.
+- Completed the wav file writing function and also the extraction of wav info from filepath function. (required during wav processing)

-- Completed the extraction and normalization into float64 from raw PCM data (convert to signed 16 bit integer and then normalized into float64 [-1.0 to 1.0])
+- Completed the extraction and normalization into float64 from raw PCM data (convert to signed 16 bit integer and then normalized into float64 [-1.0 to 1.0]) (required during wav processing)

-- Next step is to complete the wav processing by adding the metadata extraction from raw file
+- Next step is to complete the wav processing by adding the metadata extraction from raw file and then completing the whole flow in the final processRecording function.
+[6:07 p.m]

+## 5th Oct 2025 8:30 P.M

+- Completed the processing of an incoming file using ffprobe.
+- Tested the function to see if the processing of the song details are happening correctly [passed]
+- Now going to complete the processing of the song function that takes in a file and then process it correctly for the main shazam function